Back to blog

 Rotating sessions are the most suited for general scraping tasks, such as long lists of product pricings with multiple rows and pages.
 The rotation propels web scraping and crawling tasks that don’t require logging into an account.
 If you don’t want your continuous requests linked to a single session and the same device, the rotating sessions are the best choice.

 Rotation doesn’t apply to social media automation, sneaker copping, and similar session-sensitive tasks, although some solutions offer great compromises.
-Extensively prolonged scraping sessions (up to 5 hours) powered by Rotating ISP Proxies enable you to appear as an organic user to meet more specific stability demands.
+Extensively prolonged scraping sessions powered by ISP Proxies enable you to appear as an organic user to meet more specific stability demands.

 Significantly improved stability lets you complete the required steps with a single IP address.
 Nonetheless, if any kind of session time cap is an issue, distinct solutions ensuring permanency are available.
 Extended (sticky) sessions are suitable for websites that require session maintenance throughout the whole scraping cycle.